 Cooking mouth-watering, perfect filet mignon at home is actually crazy simple!
 Like anything, all you need is a bit of background information and youโre set to make the BEST filet mignon for any occasion.

-Hereโs everything you need to know about the process!
+This filet mignon recipe includes everything you need to know about the process!
 Letโs dive in!

 You can buy filet mignon, or tenderloin from any butcher, and the majority of grocery stores that carry beef will have it in either regularly or periodically.

 Sea Salt, Garlic Powder, Black Pepper: seasoning with this trifecta always results in the most amazing meat!
 Sea salt brings out the flavor as well as tenderizes the meat and ensures it cooks evenly and is juicy throughout.
-You can skip the garlic powder if you donโt like it, but I find the garlic powder and pepper bring a smokiness to the meat without any additional effort.

 Avocado Oil: Because weโre searing at a high temperature, we must use an oil that has a high smoke point to avoid burning it.
 For this reason, I donโt recommend using olive oil, but avocado oil works magnificently.